Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 ![image](/attachment_files/sbp/tableau/tableau_2.png)

-When the tables are joined let's switch to the "Sheet1"
+When the tables are joined switch to the "Sheet1"

 Choose "Country" and "State" fields.
-Then click "Create Hierarchy..." as shown on the image:
+Then click "Create Hierarchy..." as shown below:

 ![image](/attachment_files/sbp/tableau/tableau_3.png)

-Then double click on the "State" field.
+Double click on the "State" field.

 Drop the field `Sales` as "Size" mark and the field `Profit` as `Color` mark.